BeNormalPlease/Portfolio-Projects/README.md

 # Rezume_projects
-Just my projects for work (тестовый ридми)
+This repository is intended for projects as a portfolio for resume